Michael Kors ups the glamour, buys Versace for $2 billion

 NEW YORK (AP) — Michael Kors is buying the Italian fashion house Gianni Versace in a deal worth more than $2 billion (1.83 billion euros), continuing its hard charge into the world of high-end fashion.

-The deal announced Tuesday follows the New York handbag maker’s $1.35 billion acquisition last year of the shoemaker Jimmy Choo.
+The deal Tuesday comes just 14 months after the New York handbag maker spent $1.35 billion adding to its portfolio Jimmy Choo, the shoemaker that that rocketed to fame on the high heels of “Sex and the City.”

-Michael Kors Holdings Ltd., like others in the fashion industry, is trying to fire up sales by tacking on big name brands like the globally revered Versace
+Like others in the fashion industry, Michael Kors Holdings Ltd. is trying to fire up sales by going glamorous.

-Tapestry, once known as Coach, owns Stuart Weitzman and last year it acquired Kate Spade.
+Tapestry, once known as Coach, acquired Kate Spade last year.
+Like Coach, Michael Kors is changing its name as it seeks to reframe how people in perceive it.

 Most Read Business Stories